apache/hawq-docs/admin/ambari-admin.md

     You can then use a command similar to the following to change the password on all hosts that are listed in the file:

-    ```
+    ```shell
-    hawq ssh -f hawq_hosts 'echo "gpadmin:newpassword" | /usr/sbin/chpasswd'
+    $ hawq ssh -f hawq_hosts 'echo "gpadmin:newpassword" | /usr/sbin/chpasswd'
     ```

-2. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\) The perform the following steps:
+2. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\) Then perform the following steps:
     1. Click **HAWQ** in the list of installed services.
     2. On the HAWQ Server Configs page, go to the **Advanced** tab and update the **HAWQ System User Password** to the new password specified in the script.
     3. Click **Save** to save the updated configuration.